pingmyheart/DigitalOcean_Record_Updater/README.md

 mvn -U clean package install -DskipTests
 ```

-The command will produce *DO_Record_Updater-0.0.1-SNAPSHOT.jar* file that will be used to run the application.
+The command will produce *DO_Record_Updater-version.jar* file that will be used to run the application.
 Working
 on multi-project mode, it is necessary to specify the specific record to witch project is linked.
 So, if whe have the
 following situation